Jim Paice

-Sir James Edward Thornton Paice, DL (born 24 April 1949) is a Conservative Party politician in the United Kingdom.
-He was the Member of Parliament (MP) for South East Cambridgeshire between 1987 and 2015, when he stood down from parliament.
-He was the Minister of State at the Department for Environment, Food and Rural Affairs from 2010–2012 until being removed in the 2012 government reshuffle.
-Following this, he was knighted in September 2012.
+Sir James Edward Thornton Paice, DL (born 24 April 1949) is a British politician who was the Member of Parliament (MP) for South East Cambridgeshire from 1987 to 2015, when he declined to run for reelection and retired from politics.
+A member of the Conservative Party, he served as Minister of State at the Department for Environment, Food and Rural Affairs from 2010 until being removed in a government reshuffle in 2012.
+Following his service in government, Paice was knighted in September 2012.

 Early and personal life

 Born in Felixstowe, Suffolk, Paice went to the independent Framlingham College.
 At the Writtle Agricultural College, he received a National Diploma in Agriculture in 1970.
 He was a farm manager from 1970 to 1973.
 From 1973 to 1979, he was a farmer and contractor.
 From 1979 to 1987, he was Training Manager at Framlingham Management and Training Services.
 At United Framlingham Farmers Ltd, he was non-executive Director from 1987 to 1989, then Director from 1989 to 1994.
 From 1976 until 1987, he was on Suffolk Coastal District Council, becoming the youngest ever chairman in 1983.

 Paice married Ava Patterson in 1973.
 They have two sons.